 - Healthcare workers should consult the recommendations from the World Health Organisation and Department of Health and Social Care for further information, and advice by nation is at the conclusion of this statement.

-- Resuscitation Council UK Guidelines 2015 state “If you are untrained or unable to do rescue breaths, give chest compression-only CPR (i.e. continuous compressions at a rate of at least 100–120 min-1)”.
+- Resuscitation Council UK Guidelines 2021 state "If you are unable or unwilling to provide ventilations, give continuous chest compressions."

 Because of the heightened awareness of the possibility that the victim may have COVID-19, Resuscitation Council UK offers this advice: